Reuters withdrew XI, Putin Longevity Video after China State TV pulled the legal permission to use it - ExBulletin

 Recent Posts

-- Trump could meet Xi Jinping during the October visit to South Korea for the Apec summit
+- Trump withdraws the promise to sanction Russia for the Ukrainian war

-- Donald Trump arrives at US Open Mens Final to Cheers and Boos after the broadcasters asked not to show any reactions